Bad Bunny's Performance at the 2026 Super Bowl Halftime Ignites Buzz, Especially Over the Message on His Football — Details

 Bad Bunny performs during the halftime show at the NFL Super Bowl LX football game between the Seattle Seahawks and New England Patriots at Levi Stadium on February 8, 2026 in Santa Clara. | Source: Getty Images

-Another photo shows the dynamic performance, with the dancers standing confidently atop a vintage truck parked in a field of tall crops while a troupe of dancers contorts and grooves around him.
+Another photo shows the dynamic performance, with the dancers standing confidently atop a vintage truck parked in a field of tall crops while a troupe of dancers contorts and grooves around them.

 A riot of earthy tones and kinetic energy underscored a dramatic stage moment.
 The performance blended high-energy choreography with cinematic staging, unfolding like a moving mural rich in texture, motion, and intention.